jnguyen9763/comp20-jnguyen/wedo/README.md

-# Creating Captions with DOM and Event Listeners
+# Creating Subtitles with DOM and Event Listeners
 Everything seems to be implemented correctly based on the HTML and CSS validators.
-The captions work and appear at their intended times so the JavaScript seems fine as well.
+The subtitles work and appear at their intended times so the JavaScript seems fine as well.

 I didn't collaborate with anyone but I relied on the Double Rainbow example from the "examples" folder on GitHub.